 - Copy of applicant's valid passport identification page

 - Copy of dependent valid passport identification page (if applicable)

 If any document in a language other than English is submitted, the applicant needs to include a full English language translation along with the original document.
 The translator certifies that the translation is complete and accurate, and that he or she is competent to translate from the foreign language to English.

 Understanding F-1 Student Visa Application Requirements

-- Admissions Application - Applicants must list their name as it appears on their passport.
+- Admissions Application - Applicants are required to list their name as it appears on their passport.
 Applicants must include their mailing address (in the U.S.) and legal address (foreign).
 Complete all sections and attach a non-refundable application fee payable to Suffolk County Community College.
-Payment must be made by check or money order.
+Payment can be made by check or money order.
 When answering questions regarding residency, note that F-1 status does not allow nonimmigrants to establish U.S. residency.

 There are no dormitories or residence halls at

 - Housing Sponsorship Form - Housing sponsor must complete this form and include proof of residence.
 Proof of residence can be one of the following:

 - Copy of a Utility Bill (example: electric, gas, oil, or water bill)

 The housing sponsor must be a U.S. citizen or a lawful permanent resident of the U.S.